wake/Silex-Twig-Helper/README.md

-# Twig-Trait-Adapter
+# Twig-Trait

-Twig trait adapter for Silex
+Provide TwigTrait for Silex.
+This is base on Silex/Application/TwigTrait.php by Fabien Potencier and add some helpful functions